d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 The link to calling a phone number on the contact us page was sourced from https://www.gaintap.com/archives/clickable-website-phone-number-and-call-tracking-guide/.

 The map for the contact us was created using the map creator function on www.maps.ie and they also provided the hmtl code

+The font was inspired by the logo of https://visitgreatoceanroad.org.au/ .
+We then located a similar font on google fonts, paired it with another font using Fontjoy and imported them from there.